🔎 Research Categories: Generative

 For further information on findings and insights, please contact me.

-Offers a clear understanding into the security requirements and expectations of users.
+Offers engineers concrete understanding of end users' security requirements and expectations

 Some of the key methodologies for this project are listed below, with explanations as to why they were chosen for this project: